realAndi/Speck/README.md

 # Speck

-The NextJS Business Expenses tracking app
+The Expenses tracking and Group Saving app

 ## Description

-When you own 1 or 2 businesses, it's usually easy to keep tabs on your expenses with just a pen and paper.
-But the moment you grow and have an actual team, it gets a little confusing to track on your notebook.

-Speck aims to be the optimal and minimalistic expenses tracker, with a goal to make it as easy as possible for you and your team to track your expenses.
+Ever gone out with some friends, and one of you decide to pay for the bill?
+Maybe you guys decide to go somewhere else and somebody else handles the bill.
+Perhaps the 3rd guy paid for everyones Uber.
+And the 4th guy was a wild card.
+Calculating who owes what gets annoying and it isn't something we look forward to.
+Speck aims to make that issue go away by tracking and dividing expenses for you!

 ## To Do / Development Road Map: